ksimpson-io/fivem_prison/README.md

 `exports['frudy-prison']:IsInJail() -- Returns true/false on client`

-📸 Preview
-(Add a screenshot or clip of jail spawn, time tracking UI, or command usage)
+---

-🔐 License
+## 🔐 License

 This script is for demo/showcase purposes only.
-Do not resell or repackage without explicit permission.
+Feel free to fork or use with credit.
+Do not resell or redistribute as your own.

+---

-📄 Credits & Disclaimer
+## 📄 Credits & Disclaimer

-This system was originally created while working with MC9 Gaming.
-All logic and structure in this version were written by me (frudy) and adapted for independent use.
+This system was originally created while working with **MC9 Gaming**.
+All logic, structure, and UI implementation in this repository were written by me (frudy), and this version has been adapted for open demonstration and personal development use.

-No proprietary assets or private systems from mc9-core are distributed here.
-Replace or rebuild any private logic to fit your framework.
+No proprietary assets, private resources, or protected logic from **mc9-core** are distributed here.
+If you use this system, you will need to replace or recreate any internal MC9 dependencies.